Hello there, and welcome to PT Pioneer, your daily dose of professional fitness career guidance.

 The quality they present is what your exam success hinges on, so to ensure victory; you’ll need to pick a program with the best possible study suite for you.

-In order to give you a fair look at what study materials you should look out for, I’ll be rating each out of 10 in terms of quality, with ten being the best and 0 being the worst.
+To give you an honest look at what study materials you should look out for, I’ll rate each out of 10 in terms of quality, with ten being the best and 0 being the worst.

 |Certification||Study Material Rating (out of 10)|

-When it comes to studying material, one thing I noticed was that youth caching certifications don’t offer as dedicated an approach as something like personal training when it comes to the materials on offer.
+When it comes to studying material, I noticed that youth caching certifications don’t offer as dedicated an approach as personal training when it comes to the materials on offer.

 The two in question are NASM YES and NETA YFSC.